ZeroByteOrg/zsound/tools/README.txt

 	(Apologies in advance for the sapghetti code - this script grew from a simple single-purpose function and really needs to be rewritten from scratch)

+zsm2sfx:
+	Currently broken - this tool is intended to be part of an admittely convoluted workflow whereby FM-based SFX are created in Deflemask, exported as VGM, then converted to ZSM using vgm2zsm, and finally using this tool to strip down the ZSM into the bare minimum number of writes needed to play the sound - the SFX format is different than the ZSM format.

 Windows PHP: